 As of 2019 there are approximately 600 more stories just like these Want more stories?
 Visit our website!

 I am an Aussie Nurse called Virginia.
-I fell in love with Nepal many years ago, and over the last two decades, I have been helping do wonderful work to create change and improve health outcomes.
-My previous project in the Langtang region was completely destroyed by a landslide triggered by the earthquake and almost everyone died, including our nurses.
-Roads to Rehab replaced Langtang Valley Health and I am equally as passionate about this cause.
+I fell in love with Nepal many years ago, and over the last two decades, I have been involved in wonderful work to create change and improve health outcomes.

 With your help we can make a difference and change the lives of many more people like Sandeep, Parbati, Bibaduri and Raj Kumar who would otherwise be condemned to a lifetime of disability and all that that entails in a place like Nepal.

 For more information, to contact us and to get more of a feel for our work visit our website www.roads-to-rehab-nepal.org and our Facebook page https://www.facebook.com/Roads-to-Rehab-Nepal-1833015856938728